PleatherStarfish/bomsquad/README.md

 # BOM Squad: Inventory & Search Tool for DIY Eurorack Synthesizer Modules

-Welcome to **BOM Squad**, a tool designed to simplify the DIY Eurorack synthesizer module-building experience.
-BOM Squad helps users explore modules, manage their inventory, and streamline the sourcing and assembly process for components.
+Welcome to **BOM Squad**, a tool designed to simplify the process of building DIY audio hardware.
+BOM Squad helps users explore project, manage their component inventory, and streamline the sourcing and assembly process.

 ## Live Site